OI-wiki/i18n/docs/basic/complexity.md

 ## Count of Elementary Operation

 An algorithm has different performance in different computers.
 It is hard to calculate actual performance theoretically, or troublesome to measure it.
-Thus, we more usually consider the count of elementary operation required by algorithm's process instead of the actual time used.
+Thus, we more usually consider the count of elementary operations required by the algorithm rather than the actual time used.

 For a common computer, basic arithmetic, accessing or assignments to variables (of standard data types, the same below), all can be treated as elementary operations.